Symptoms include cough and shortness of breath.

-Are intoxicated by alcohol or drugs
+Are intoxicated by alcohol or other substances

-Have undergone dental procedures, respiratory, or digestive procedures
+Have undergone dental, respiratory, or digestive procedures

 Symptoms of aspiration pneumonia do not begin for at least a day or two.
 The most common symptom is

 A chest x-ray confirms the diagnosis of pneumonia.
-If the x-ray shows an abnormality in the bottom of the lungs (a common location for aspirated material), aspiration is more likely to be the cause.
+If the x-ray shows an abnormality in certain portions of the lungs, such as the bottom of the lungs (a common location for aspirated material), aspiration is more likely to be the cause.